Have Bad Credit? Here Are Two Things You Should Do

 While your outstanding debts count slightly less towards your credit score than your payment history, they’re also a problem that you can tackle a bit more directly.
 In short: The faster you pay them off, the sooner your score will rise.

-Potential creditors like personal lenders and landlords are wary of lending to people with too much outstanding debt, especially if it’s high-interest consumer debt like credit cards, personal and online loans, etc. So when you’re making a repayment plan, that’s where you should focus.
+Potential creditors like personal lenders and landlords are wary of lending to people with too much outstanding debt, especially if it’s high-interest consumer debt like credit cards, personal loans, etc. So when you’re making a repayment plan, that’s where you should focus.

 With the Debt Snowball, you put all your extra debt repayment funds towards your smallest debt, while only making the minimum payments on all your other debts.
 When that smallest debt is paid off, you roll over its minimum payment towards your next largest debt and continue.
 With each debt you retire, you have more money to put towards your larger debts!